 This publication contains information and general advice.
 It should not be used as a substitute for personalised advice from a qualified professional.
-NHS Walsall Clinical Commissioning Group does not accept any liability arising from its use.
-We strive to ensure that the content is accurate and up to date at the time of publication but information, contact details and services will change over time.
+NHS Walsall Clinical Commissioning Group & Walsall Council does not accept any liability arising from its use.
+We strive to ensure that the content is accurate and up to date at the time of publication but information can change over time.